Cox Enterprises: Investments

 In September 2019, Cox Automotive's Mobility Division entered into an agreement with Rivian, the company developing the first luxury all-electric truck.
 In the deal, Cox will invest $350 million into Rivian, with the two companies exploring partnership opportunities in service operations, logistics, and digital retailing.

 In August 2022, Cox Enterprises agreed to acquire Axios Media, with the deal being valued at $525 million.

+In February 2024, Cox agreed to buy out government software company OpenGov, in which it already holds minority interest, with the deal valuing the company at $1.8 billion.